Aadithya-04/NASA-Space-App-Seismic-Detection/README.md

 ## Key Components

 1. **Empirical Mode Decomposition (EMD)**:
-    -which is a signal processing technique used to decompose complex signals into simpler components (called Intrinsic Mode Functions - IMFs) to effectively isolate and remove noise from a signal by selectively filtering out the noisy components.
+   - which is a signal processing technique used to decompose complex signals into simpler components (called Intrinsic Mode Functions - IMFs) to effectively isolate and remove noise from a signal by selectively filtering out the noisy components.
-     -Non-stationary signals:
+   - Non-stationary signals:
          EMD is particularly useful for analyzing non-stationary signals, meaning signals with changing frequency characteristics over time, which is often the case with noise-contaminated data

 3. **Planetary Seismic Detector (PSD)**:
    - A tool designed to process seismic data by separating raw data from seismic instruments (seismometers) into useful signals and noise.